Chirayu-Tripathi/Movie_recommender_system/README.txt

 Timestamps represent seconds since midnight Coordinated Universal Time (UTC) of January 1, 1970.

-Tags Data File Structure (tags.csv)
+Tags Data File Structure (tags.csv).
 -----------------------------------

 All tags are contained in the file `tags.csv`.
 Each line of this file after the header row represents one tag applied to one movie by one user, and has the following format: